-1. It’s a Matter of Life and Death
+1. Arizona Drunk Driving is a Matter of Life and Death

 The police stop over one million people a year.
 They make over 27,653 DUI arrests (2018).
 The problem doesn’t seem to be getting better, despite the fact that DUIs land a person in jail.
 According to the Arizona Governor’s Office of Highway Safety, 53,000 drivers were stopped between Thanksgiving and New Year’s Eve.
 In 2017, close to 67,000 motorists were stopped statewide during that same time frame, and 73,000 were stopped in the 2018 holiday season.
-In 2016 between Thanksgiving and New Year’s Eve, officers made 2,234 total DUI arrests, compared with 2.434 in 2017 and 2,727 in 2018, so you can see that the numbers traffic stops and DUI arrests are steadily increasing each year.
+In 2016 between Thanksgiving and New Year’s Eve, officers made 2,234 total DUI arrests, compared with 2.434 in 2017 and 2,727 in 2018.
+Clearly the number of traffic stops and DUI arrests are steadily increasing each year.

 Be aware that being pulled over for a DUI is not like getting pulled over for speeding.
 You’re not just going to get a ticket and then be sent on your way.
-You will be arrested.
+In Arizona, you will be arrested.
 The police will probably ask you to complete a field sobriety test, such as the “walk and turn” or “one-leg stand,” tasks which are very difficult to complete while intoxicated.
 If you fail a field sobriety test or if the police suspect you are intoxicated, you will be asked to complete a breath, blood or urine test.
 It is the officer’s discretion as to which of these you must complete.
 If you fail this test as well, the police will not be giving you a free ride home—rather, they will take you into custody and give you a ride down to the station, where you will be booked and detained.
 Your vehicle will likely be impounded as well.
 You will need immediate representation by a DUI lawyer to ensure the best possible outcome to this situation.

-3. If Convicted, you will go to Jail and Pay a Large Fine
+3. If Convicted of DUI in Arizona, you will go to Jail and Pay a Large Fine

 Driving under the influence is a serious crime and carries severe penalties.
 A quick look at the Arizona Department of Public Safety website sums it up well.
 If you are caught driving with a blood alcohol concentration (BAC) of .08% or greater, you will automatically lose your driver’s license for at least 90 days.
 If you refuse to take any tests when arrested, you’ll lose your driving privileges for a full year.
 Even if it’s your first offense, you will still go to jail for at least ten days and pay a fine of at least $1,250, not including additional assessments levied by the court, which could cost you several thousand dollars more.
 You will also have to install an ignition interlock device (IID) in your car for a full year and undergo alcohol screening/education/treatment.
 Finally. you may also be ordered to perform community service and be under probation for 3 years.